Reading

 At Airedale Junior School we use a variety of literature across the curriculum to enhance the exciting topics that we teach.
 It is our intent to ensure that all children are able to develop and use a range of transferable skills between areas of the curriculum and reading is one of these core skills.

-Where children enter our school and are not yet fluent readers, a bespoke package is created for them to ensure that their reading skills are supported and they make rapid progress in word recognition, phonic skills and fluency.
+Where children enter our school and are not yet fluent readers, they access daily Read Write Inc lessons to ensure that their reading skills are supported and they make rapid progress in word recognition, phonic skills and fluency.

 Encouraging and fostering a love of reading for all our children is important.
 Across the school we plan and enjoy regular story time where children are able to listen to their teachers read; be transported into other realms and enjoy the adventures that can be found in stories.
 Children and staff choose these adventures together from a wide range of authors; popular and medal winning authors, to offer a varied reading experience and thus support their use of language across the curriculum.